-In the same way as you receive your account statements, you can also get an XML file every day of the week.
-This is an account statement laid out for accounting and financial use.
-The file contains the transactions performed on your various accounts, currency by currency, ready for download.
+Just as you receive your account statements, you can also receive an XML CAMT file, i.e., a coded account statement for accounting and financial purposes.
+This file includes the transactions made on your various accounts, currency by currency, and is ready for download.

 How does it work?

 - A unique code identifies each entry on your account in the structured XML B2C CAMT (Bank to Customer Cash Management Message) format, which complies with international ISO standards (ISO 20022).
 The XML structure is based on the principle of tagging: each data element is surrounded by ‘tags’ that define it.

 - Your computer system recognises the file.
 It can automatically allocate certain items within your accounting or cash management system.